modkit/mbed-os/README.md

 ### EXTRAS
-Refer back to [How to use mbed-os](#how-to-use-mbed-os) to figure out where these files are placed.
+Refer back to [How to Build and Compile Mbed 2 from Mbed-os 5](#how-to-use-build-and-compile-Mbed-2-from-Mbed-os-5) to figure out where these files are placed.

 `mbed_config_nrf51.h` contains configuration data for the NRF51 board